 Few athletes have had the impact on their sport like Mike Tyson has on boxing.
 Aside from Muhammad Ali, no other modern boxer has generated more interest, both inside the ring and out of it.
 It shouldn't be surprising that Mike Tyson cards are more popular than ever, not that he has a lot to begin with.

-Here are ten key Mike Tyson cards that are extremely popular on the secondary market.
+Here are some key Mike Tyson cards that are extremely popular on the secondary market.

 I know, kicking off a list of Mike Tyson cards with a sticker.
 But this is the key piece in any Mike Tyson card collection.
 Predating any mainstream trading card by several years, the 1986 Panini Supersport sticker, which was distributed in Europe, trades at a couple hundred dollars for raw copies.
-A PSA 10 version sold in February, 2013 for $5,000.
+High-grades can push close to $1,000.

 Collectors have no choice but to go oddball for early Mike Tyson cards.
 1987 A Question of Sport is a board game released in the UK.
 Stemming from a long-running British quiz show, the game includes cards from several sports.
 The 1987 A Question of Sport Mike Tyson card shows the boxer in the ring throwing a punch.
 The back is green with the game's logo and a small inner border.
 Tyson is also identified on the back.